chain4energy/c4e-chain/tests/e2e/README.md

 a Dockerfile `init-e2e.Dockerfile`.
 When executed, its container produces all files necessary for starting up a new chain.
-These resulting files can be mounted on a volume and propagated to our production osmosis container to start the `c4ed` service.
+These resulting files can be mounted on a volume and propagated to our production Chain4Energy container to start the `c4ed` service.

 The decoupling between chain initialization and start-up allows to minimize the differences between our test suite and the production